jim-cassidy/scool-cheating-detection-AI/README.md

 ## Method No. 2

-    Use standard deviation to see if the in-sessionw work varies.
+    Use standard deviation to see if the in-session work varies.
 If scores are going up and down to much, it means cheating, or varying effort levels.

 ## Method No. 2

     Use Linear Regression, compare two different methods of student testing to see if the trend matches.
+If the regression is different, then potential cheating is possible

+## Method No. 3

+    Use Tenrflow, and based on previous data, use deep learning so AI can automatically detect cheating based on dats.